Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

 Hui Muslim dinner

-Excursion to Emperor Qin's Tomb and Terra Cotta Army with Xi'an City Sightseeing: Local Guide, Bronze Chariots and Horses, Make your own Terra Cotta Warrior, Big Wild Goose Pagoda
+Excursion to Emperor Qin's Tomb and Terra Cotta Army with Xi'an City Sightseeing: Local Guide, Bronze Chariots and Horses, Make Your Own Terra Cotta Warrior lesson at a reproduction factory, materials included, Big Wild Goose Pagoda

 Tang Dynasty Music and Dance Show with Dumpling Dinner